Chart Color Schemes

 Residential development activity is lower than average in Cromer according to AreaSearch's national comparison of local real estate markets

 Cromer has recorded approximately 14 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, 72 homes have been approved, with one more approved so far in FY26.
+Over the past five financial years, from FY21 to FY25, 72 homes were approved, with one more approved so far in FY26.
 On average, for every home built over these five years, there are 3.5 new residents.

-This indicates that demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-New properties are constructed at an average expected construction cost of $238,000, which is below regional norms, offering more affordable housing options for purchasers.
-In FY26, there have been $7.8 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Greater Sydney, Cromer shows approximately 60% of the construction activity per person.
+This high demand significantly exceeds new supply, leading to price growth and increased buyer competition.
+New properties are constructed at an average expected cost of $346,000.
+In the current financial year, there have been $7.8 million in commercial approvals, indicating the area's residential character.
+Compared to Greater Sydney, Cromer shows roughly 60% of the construction activity per person.

-Nationally, it places among the 22nd percentile of areas assessed, indicating more limited choices for buyers and supporting demand for existing homes.
-This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
-Recent construction in Cromer comprises 64.0% standalone homes and 36.0% townhouses or apartments, showing an expanding range of medium-density options to create a mix of opportunities across price brackets.
-The location has approximately 753 people per dwelling approval, demonstrating an established market.
-Looking ahead, Cromer is expected to grow by 72 residents through to 2041, according to the latest AreaSearch quarterly estimate.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Nationally, it ranks around the 22nd percentile among assessed areas, suggesting more limited choices for buyers and supporting demand for existing homes.
+This level of activity is below average nationally, reflecting the area's maturity and possible planning constraints.
+Recent construction in Cromer comprises 64% standalone homes and 36% townhouses or apartments, offering a mix of medium-density options across different price brackets.
+The location has approximately 753 people per dwelling approval, indicating an established market.
+Looking ahead, Cromer is projected to grow by 72 residents by 2041 (based on the latest AreaSearch quarterly estimate).
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development